Kenny Thomas (singer): Later career

 Thomas's career enjoyed a brief revival in 2005, when he took part in the televised singing contest on ITV's Hit Me Baby One More Time.
 He was joined by other one time big pop stars including Shakin' Stevens and Shalamar; the show was eventually won by Stevens.

 Thomas supported Level 42 on their Autumn 2006 tour of the UK.
 July 2006 also saw the release of a new studio album called Crazy World.
 In 2010, Thomas completed three years of study graduating with a Bachelor of Science degree in Acupuncture & Oriental Medicine and is now a qualified practitioner.
 He released a new album, Breathe, in September 2011.
 Producers on the album include the UK-based Mark Jaimes & Danny Saxon, 5AM, Sir Piers and the Drizabone Soul Family.

-Thomas's latest album and project was 2013's The Thomas Brown Affair.
-It is a collaboration with hit songwriter, producer and jazz pianist Wayne Brown who has worked with a diverse array of international artists.
+Thomas's album and project in 2013 The Thomas Brown Affair, was a collaboration with hit songwriter, producer and jazz pianist Wayne Brown who has worked with a diverse array of international artists.
 The album is a collection of classic songs "performed in their own personal and unique style".

 In 2016, Thomas became the lead singer of the band Living in a Box after they reformed, replacing Richard Darbyshire.

+Thomas released his latest album Unstoppable in 2025, produced by Opolopo and featuring the single Shout Out featuring Kim Wilde).
+The release of Unstoppable will be followed by The Unstoppable Tour: The Very Best of Kenny Thomas in 2026, marking the 35th anniversary of his debut album Voices.